 Answer all the questions, even if N/A. Be consistent in your response with all documentation.

-Add yourself as a study contact in the application.
+Add yourself and your faculty advisor as study contacts in the application.

 Write a clear summary of your research design.The more specific and detailed, the better.